mrjones2014/op.nvim/README.md

 - Open an item in the 1Password 8 desktop app
 - Insert an item reference URI (e.g. `op://vault-name/item-name/field-name`)
 - Switch between multiple 1Password accounts (only works with biometric unlock enabled)
+- Select an item to open & fill in your default browser
 - Secure Notes Editor (See [Secure Notes Editor](#secure-notes-editor))
 - Statusline component that updates asynchronously (See [Statusline](#statusline))
 - Most commands are partially or fully asynchronous